nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### <a name="sorting-granule-results"></a> Sorting Granule Results

 Granule results are sorted by ascending provider and start date by default.
 One or more sort keys can be specified using the `sort_key[]` parameter.
 The order used impacts searching.
 Fields can be prepended with a `-` to sort in descending order.
-Ascending order is the default but `+` can be used to explicitly request ascending.
+Ascending order is the default but `+`(Note: in the url, %2B is used to represent `+`) can be used to explicitly request ascending.

 ##### Valid Granule Sort Keys